reimandlab/IGX_publication_code/code/README.md

   - 101: Create the final _catalog of IGXs_ by combining the PACIFIC results across the cohorts and applying FDR correction.
   - 102: Create the supplementary table containing general information about the IGXs in the catalog.
   - 103: Implement functions used for making Kaplan-Meier (KM) plots.
-  - 104: Make KM plots for all IGXs in the catalog (used in Figures 2E,F,G, 5A, and S2, S6).
+  - 104: Make KM plots for all IGXs in the catalog (used in panels 2E,F,G, 5A, S2, S6).
 - Figure 2:
   - 201: Grid plot of the catalog (panel 2A).
   - 202: Plot P-value and logHR values of IGXs vs genomic or immune features (panels 2B,C).